canyon289/canyon289.github.io/dev/content/RotateandReusability.md

 # The Backstory
 At SpaceX I'm currently writing a program that will calculate a timeline of activities and am using D3 for the visualization portion.
-For this particular business process there were activities, thing that happen over a period of time, and milestones, significant dates that occurred after the completion of a series of activities
+For this particular business process there are activities, things that happen over a period of time, and milestones, significant dates that mark the completion of a series of activities

 # Gantt Charts
 Schedules are nothing new, over a 100 years ago